kalaiselvan369/iOS/IB.md

 Every time you do the above step on the same button it will add different constraints like equal to, less than or equal to, greater than of equal to.

+## Content Hugging and Content Compression Resistance Priority

+Hugging - Content does not want to grow
+Compression Resistance - Content does not want to shrink

+Intrinsic Content Size - How much space(width and/or height) is needed to show a full content.

+Pretty self-explanatory, but views with variable content are aware of how big their content is and describe their content's size through this property.
+Some obvious examples of views that have intrinsic content sizes are UIImageViews, UILabels, UIButtons.

+Content Hugging Priority - The higher this priority is, the more a view resists growing larger than its intrinsic content size.

+Content Compression Resistance Priority - The higher this priority is, the more a view resists shrinking smaller than its intrinsic content size.

+## Inequalities

+1. Less than or equal to
+2. Greater than or equal to
+3. Equal to

 ## Creating custom view controller that load view without story board